lockedata/starters/README.md

 ## RStudio gadget

-If you want to set up a pRoject without using the R functions, [@jonmcalder](https://github.com/jonmcalder) made a nifty [RStudio addin](https://rstudio.github.io/rstudioaddins/) for making starters.
+If you want to set up a project without using the R functions, [@jonmcalder](https://github.com/jonmcalder) made a nifty [RStudio addin](https://rstudio.github.io/rstudioaddins/).
 Install the package to get it added to your RStudio instance.

 ## Contributing